CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

 Oral:
     NOT OPEN BOOK

+    The Oral will Contain:
+        - Explaining the concept and steps of an algo in a snippet of code given
-    time and space complexity in snippet of code given:
+        - Expalining time and space complexity in snippet of code given:
             - Big O
-        - Big theta
+            - Big theta     (ALL BIG NOTATION WILL BE ASKED FOR EACH TIME AND SPACE)
             - Big omega

-    The Oral will Contain:
         - all of non-linear
         - all of sorting
         - (a test to show understanding of concepts)

-    will be in groups (2 each)
-    15mins per group
+    will be in groups (2 each [will be chosen by prof]) 15mins per group

 Written: